NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/mpReview/README.md

 The 3DSlicer module mpReview (part of the SlicerProstate extension) was previously developed to assist with manual annotation of the prostate and other related anatomical regions.
 The current state of the module does not use the latest SegmentEditor, and requires that the data be organized and preprocessed in a specific manner on the user's local machine.
-The goal is to update the module to be mroe streamlined, and have the ability to be extended to other regions of the body.
+The overall goal is to update the module to be more streamlined, and later have the ability to be extended to other regions of the body.

 Currently, we have modified the module to allow data to be loaded from the local Slicer database, or from a remote GCP server.
 The DICOMweb client is used to retrieve studies/series/instances of the user-selected GCP DICOM store.
 The resulting segments are saved as a DICOM SEG file (user-specific) and uploaded to the server.
+Using our own instance of the OHIF viewer, the data and the corresponding segmentations can be viewed.

 ## Objective

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

 1. Objective A. Separate the location of the raw DICOM data and the DICOM SEG files.
-1. Objective B. Devise an easier way for multiple users to view their annotations.
+1. Objective B. Brainstorm easier ways for multiple users to view their annotations.
-1. Objective C. ...

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

 1. Implement the selection of two DICOM stores, where one will contain the raw DICOM data and the other the DICOM SEG files.
-1. Discuss how to best view annotations from muliple users.
+1. Discuss how to best view annotations from multiple users.
-1. ...

 ## Progress and Next Steps